DarienLibrary/website_content/content/_finished/storytimes/storytimes.md

 ### Drop-In Programs
 **No registration needed!**

-**Come On, Everybody** _Mondays at 10 a.m._<br />
-All ages and a parent/caregiver.
-Storytime for everyone featuring a short picture book movie.

 **Toddler Tales** _Wednesdays at 9:30 a.m._<br />
 Walkers (up to 36 months) and a parent/caregiver.
 This fast-paced storytime for lively toddlers includes books, songs, fingerplays, and movement.

 **Baby Laptime** _Thursdays at 9:30 a.m._<br />
 Pre-walking babies and a parent/caregiver.
 Join us for fingerplays, songs, and bounce rhymes in this lapsit storytime.

-**Bookworms** _Thursdays May 23rd and 30th at 4 p.m._<br />
+**Preschool Time** _Fridays October 11, November 1st, and November 15th at 2:15 p.m._<br />
-Ages 4 to 7.
-Join us for a weekly craft storytime.
-Read a book, have a discussion, and get crafty!
+3-year-olds to 5-year-olds with a parent/caregiver.
+Join us for stories, activities, and music.

+**Storytime Saturday** _Saturdays November 2nd and December 7th at 11 a.m._<br />
+All ages storytime with a parent/caregiver.
+This weekend storytime for families will include some of our favorite books, rhymes, and fingerplays.
 </div>
 </div>